 In addition to the above, and whilst using your own Identity Provider with ‘automatic user creation’ and ‘user attribute mapping to teams’ do assist with the above tasks, these sample scripts also enable:

 - Updating a whole team of users at a time (for example updating all users of a team with a different BI license type or “active” status etc.)

 - Deleting users or a whole team of users at a time

 - Updating the users’ team membership so they receive publications sent to the team before they login (the user may miss a publication since SAML SSO only updates team membership at the time of login and not before)

 - Enables correct user settings at time of user creation.
 Users can be created with non-default settings for language, date/time/number formats, saving all your users from changes these settings

-- Enables user creation with the user id of your choice rather than one determined by SAP (a common requirement for SAML SSO based on email).
+- Enables user creation with the user id of your choice rather than one determined by SAP (a common requirement for SAML SSO based on email or on ‘custom’).
 This is often needed to enable easier integration with other systems, typically access control security rights based on acquired data models from BW.

 - Enables a multitude of life-cycle management use-cases.
 For example, transporting users and their relationship to teams and roles from one SAP Analytics Cloud Service to another (this just isn’t possible without these samples).

 - SAP Analytics Cloud can transport teams and their relationships to roles and when it does so, it ‘adds’ the relationships.
 For many life-cycle management use-cases you often don’t want to ‘add’, but either ‘replace’ or simply ‘keep’ the existing relationships of the target.
 These samples support these other use-cases easing your management of security across your landscape.